AutoParLLM: GNN-guided Context Generation for Zero-Shot Code Parallelization using LLMs: Approach

 \section{Approach}

 In this section, we present \ourtool.
-An approach that leverages Graph Neural Network to learn the flow-aware characteristics of the programs, such as control flow, data flow, and call flow, to guide LLMs to better generate parallel code by constructing a GNN-guided OMP prompt.
-Figure \ref{fig:workflow} shows the overall workflow of \ourtool.
-Figure \ref{fig:workflow}(a) shows the training process where we train a GNN model to predict parallelism opportunity as well as the parallel pattern.
-Figure \ref{fig:workflow}(b) shows that at inference time, GNN is used to create a GNN-guided OMP prompt for the LLM to generate parallel code.
+A framework that leverages Graph Neural Network to learn the flow-aware characteristics of the programs, such as control flow, data flow, and call flow, to add additional context and guide LLMs to generate parallel code by constructing a GNN-guided OMP prompt.
+Figure ~\ref{fig:workflow} shows the overall workflow of \ourtool.
+In Figure ~\ref{fig:workflow}(a), we show the training process where we train GNN models to predict parallelism opportunity and the parallel pattern.
+Then, in Figure ~\ref{fig:workflow}(b), we show how at inference time, GNN is used to create context for the GNN-guided OMP prompt to guide the LLM to generate better parallel code.